cedbanana/dds25-2/README.md

 but that is not always the case and the failed transactions need to be accounted for when checking consistency.

-We have implemented an enchanced test suite that addresses these problems by allowing the user to re-run the check for consistency multiple times until all checkouts are processed.
+We have implemented an enhanced test suite that addresses these problems by allowing the user to re-run the check for consistency multiple times until all checkouts are processed.
 Moreover, it also shows useful metrics pertaining to the state of the system.